antalsz/hs-to-coq/hs-to-coq/examples/bag/README.md

 First, you will need to have built the `base` library, in `../ghc-base`; see the README there for more information.

-To compile these proofs, run `Make`
+To compile these proofs, run `make`